Quasi-stationary solutions in non-Hermitian systems: Quasi-stationary solutions

 This equation can readily be solved: $\ds{ \Delta_{+} = e^{i\frac{2n\pi}{N+1}} ~\Delta_{-} }$, where $\ds{n=1,..,N}$.
 We then obtain the corresponding energy eigenvalues for OBC

-Note that the energy eigenvalues for PBC are given by $\ds{ E_{k}=e^{ik }+{\gamma}~e^{-ik } }$ corresponding to the extended eigenstates $\ds{ \psi_{j}=\psi_0~ e^{ikj} }$.
+Note that the energy eigenvalues for periodic boundary condition (PBC) are given by $\ds{ E_{k}=e^{ik }+{\gamma}~e^{-ik } }$ corresponding to the extended eigenstates $\ds{ \psi_{j}=\psi_0~ e^{ikj} }$.
+Using $\ds{\psi_{N+1}= \psi_1}$, we find $\ds{k= \frac{2 m \pi}{N} }$ and $\ds{ m=0,1,...,N-1}$.
 Let us now compare the spectra for OBC and PBC.
 Firstly, the eigenvalues are real for OBC while they are complex for PBC.
 Secondly, an exceptional point occur for OBC at $\ds{\gamma=0}$ since all eigenstates coalesce to a localized exceptional eigenstate with zero energy, $\ds{\psi_j=\psi_1~\delta_{j,1}}$.
 However, no exceptional points occurs for PBC.
-It is interesting to consider a long lattice with a small value of $\ds{\gamma}$.
-In this case, the OBC and PBC lattices differ only at the edges but such a slight difference has nonlocal and non-perturbative consequences on both the eigenstates and eigenvalues This is known as non-Hermitian skin effect. \\ We have derived Eq. (\ref{c5793els}) by assuming that $\ds{N}$ is a finite number.
-Surprisingly, there is another solution of (\ref{ccywop201a}) which appears only when $\ds{ N\rightarrow \infty}$ (semi-infinite lattice for which energy eigenvalues form a continuum band).
-The solution reads $\ds{\Delta_{\mp}<1}$ for which the OBC is also satisfied $\ds{ \psi_{\infty} =0}$.
+Such differences are especially interesting if we consider a long lattice with a small value of $\ds{\gamma}$.
+In fact, the PBC lattice has one additional bond between the first and last lattice sites compared to the OBC lattice, but such a slight difference has nonlocal and non-perturbative consequences on both eigenstates and eigenvalues.
+This is known as non-Hermitian skin effect.\\ We have derived Eq. (\ref{c5793els}) by assuming that $\ds{N}$ is a finite number.
+Surprisingly, there is another solution of (\ref{ccywop201a}) only when $\ds{ N\rightarrow \infty}$ (semi-infinite lattice for which energy eigenvalues form a continuum band).
+The solution reads $\ds{\Delta_{\mp}<1}$ for which the OBC is also satisfied, $\ds{ \psi_{\infty} =0}$.
 If we solve the equation $\ds{\Delta_{\mp}<1}$, we obtain a continuum band inside an ellipse in the complex plane